nrwl/nx/docs/shared/mental-model.md

 {% /graph %}
 {% /side-by-side %}

 Even though the apps depend on `lib`, testing `app1` doesn’t depend on the testing `lib`.
-This means that the two tasks can run in parallel.
+This means that the three tasks can run in parallel.